 information, see Preconditioned Conjugate Gradient Method.

-There are several tolerances that apply only to the fmincon
+There are several tolerances that apply only to the fmincon interior-point

 algorithm.
 For more information, see Interior-Point

-Algorithm in fmincon
+Algorithm in fmincon options.

-There are several tolerances that apply only to intlinprog
+There are several tolerances that apply only to intlinprog.

 See Some “Integer” Solutions Are Not Integers and Branch and Bound.